Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Problem Definition, Preliminary, and Motivation

 A trustworthy model should make correct predictions, and the reasoning behind them, supported by explanations, should also be plausible.
-In this way, we propose the following definition of a trustworthy prediction. \begin{dfn} A trustworthy prediction is correct and the reasoning behind it is also \textbf{plausible}. \end{dfn}
+We propose the definition of a trustworthy prediction. \begin{dfn} A trustworthy prediction is correct and the reasoning behind it is also \textbf{plausible}. \end{dfn}